learn-co-curriculum/phase-3-ruby-remote-data-practice-scraping/README.md

 Web scraping is the act of parsing a web page's HTML and pulling, or "scraping" pertinent data from that HTML.
 In this reading, we'll take a brief look at what scraping is and how to accomplish it.

-Then, we'll move on to a scraping code along exercise.
+A more thorough code-along is coming up next, but if you would like to follow along, `lib/scraper.lib` is provided for you.

 ## What is Scraping and Why Use it?